-- 76 External acoustics or sources of noise are considered as part of the access to air requirement. - 77 As noted in Imperative 08: Healthy Air, 'adjacent properties' are defined as any and all sites that share a property line with the project. - 78 Adjacent properties' are defined as any and all sites that share a property line with the project. - 79 Refer to Imperative 11: Red List, in the Materials Petal, for a list of applicable materials and chemicals. - 80 Refer to the Pharos Project Chemical And Material Library for more information about these hazardous chemicals. - 81 For projects located in Transect L4-L6, refer to the User's Guide for instruction when there is no other building immediately adjacent to the proposed development. - 82 Public access throughway must allow approach to waterway from land for pedestrians and bicyclists, and from the water via boat.
+- 76 External acoustics or sources of noise are considered as part of the access to air requirement. - 77 As noted in Imperative 08: Healthy Air, 'adjacent properties' are defined as any and all sites that share a property line with the project. - 78 Adjacent properties' are defined as any and all sites that share a property line with the project. - 79 Refer to Imperative 11: Red List, in the Materials Petal, for a list of applicable materials and chemicals. - 80 Refer to the Pharos Project Chemical And Material Library for more information about these hazardous chemicals. - 81 For projects located in Transects L5 and L6, there is no set maximum shade height on buildings located opposite from the project in an alleyway.
+(An alley is defined to be less than or equal to 4 meters wide).
+For projects located in Transect L4-L6, refer to the User's Guide for instruction when there is no other building immediately adjacent to the proposed development. - 82 Public access throughway must allow approach to waterway from land for pedestrians and bicyclists, and from the water via boat.
 No infrastructure to support any water-based transport is required. - 83 For example, a working dock or marina might need to restrict shoreline access for safety reasons.
 A private residence may not.